Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 Your bond with the natural world gives you the following benefits:

-**Wayfinder**{.inl} Your **:rsc-spd: Speed**{ .em } increases by 5 feet.
+**Wayfinder**{.inl} Your **:rsc-spd: Speed** increases by 5 feet.
 You are not affected by difficult terrain and effects caused by nature such as rocky terrain or overgrown plants..

-**Beast Tongue**{.inl} You can cast the *Speak with Animals* spell as rituals.
+**Beast Tongue**{.inl} You can cast the [:spell-lv1: Speak with Animals] spell as rituals.
 Wisdom is your spellcasting ability for them.

-***Naturalist***.
-Choose 2 skills from: Animal Handling, Nature, Survival, or Perception.
+**Naturalist**{.inl} Choose 2 skills from: Animal Handling, Nature, Survival, or Perception.
 Whenever you make a check that uses those skills, you can treat a d20 roll of 7 or lower as an 8.

 ### Level 3: Lashing Vines

-You know the *Thorn Whip* Cantrip and the range increases to 60 feet.
+You know the [:spell-lv0: Thorn Whip] Cantrip and the range increases to 60 feet.
 When you hit a target with this cantrip, you can take a **:rsc-b: Bonus Action**{.rsc} to make one weapon attack or **:rsc-a: Unarmed Strike**{.rsc} against the target with Advantage.

 Your reach with your Melee weapon and **:rsc-a: Unarmed Strike**{.rsc} increases by 5 feet when you reach Ranger level 7.